 - All governments to support the adoption of a resolution establishing a UN mandate to monitor and report on human rights in China at the Human Rights Council;

-- High Commissioner Volker Türk to hold a public intersessional briefing to present the findings of this office’s Xinjiang report, and make use of all channels and opportunities, publicly and privately, to urge China to implement its recommendations;
+- High Commissioner Volker Türk to hold a public intersessional briefing to present updated information and the findings of his office’s Xinjiang report, and make use of all channels and opportunities, publicly and privately, to urge China to implement its recommendations.